 We also don’t ask for holding deposits.

-Before you can move in, you’ll need to pay the security deposit and the initial rent.
+Before you can move in, you’ll need to pay the security deposit.

 After this, rental payments are due by standing order on the 1st of each month.